 - 24. The Tribunal does not accept Dr Smith's contention.
 The evidence is clear: after Lieutenant Wagner and Sergeant Butler's escape in mid-June 1943, in July 1943 they joined the Filipino Guerrilla Army in which they served until their deaths, in action, in August (Butler) and December (Wagner) 1943. - 25.
 The Tribunal finds that, insofar as medallic recognition for the purposes of this Inquiry is concerned, the connection between their escape and their deaths is too remote.
 While the Tribunal accepts that but for their escape they would not have been able to resume a combatant role, the Tribunal does not accept that they were, by the time of their deaths, properly considered to be Prisoners of War.
 Rather, they had made successful escape attempts and had managed to rejoin an Allied unit and were killed in action. - 26.
 The Tribunal notes that in February 1946, both Lieutenant Wagner and Sergeant Butler were awarded posthumous Mentions in Despatches for 'distinguished service in South-West Pacific Area'.
 Both were also awarded the US Silver Star for their service.
-After the War, Lieutenant Wagner was also awarded the Distinguished Conduct Medal for 'coolness, courage and devotion' in Malaya on 27 January 1942.
-Description of the Conduct Medal for 'coolness, courage and devotion' in Malaya on 27 January 1942. - 27.
+After the War, Lieutenant Wagner was also awarded the Distinguished Conduct Medal for 'coolness, courage and devotion' in Malaya on 27 January 1942. - 27.
 The Tribunal finds that Lieutenant Wagner and Sergeant Butler were not persons who could be considered for medallic recognition under the Terms of Reference for this Inquiry, because there was no evidence that they were 'recaptured', or that they were killed as a consequence of their escape.

-18 Commonwealth of Australia Gazette 34/46 dated 21 February 1946.
+&lt;sup>18 Commonwealth of Australia Gazette 34/46 dated 21 February 1946.